Syhlo/reusable-carousel/README.md

 [Demonstration](https://codepen.io/Syh/full/VqEMNd)

-Setting up a slider is as easy modifying the below templates and including slider.js and slider.css into your HTML file.
+Setting up a slider is as easy as modifying the below templates and including slider.js and slider.css into your HTML file.

 ## Templates